William Bonner

 F, b.
 10 June 1792, d.
 1 August 1870

 Jane was born at Mifflin County, PA, on 10 June 1792.
 Deborah Coffey says 11 Jun..2,1 She was the daughter of Thomas Ghormley and Judith Bonner.
-She married Nathaniel Bonner at Fayette, OH, on 2 June 1815.
-Her last name is given as Gormely - the source given for this information and the date is "LDS 0292630".
-Deborah Coffey indicates they were married 29 Nov 1815..2,1 Jane died on 1 August 1870 at Perry, Fayette County, OH.1 Her body was interred at Greenfield, Madison Twp., Highland Co., Ohio, at Old Burying Ground.
+Jane C. Ghormley married Nathaniel Bonner, son of John Bonner and Sarah Walker, on 29 November 1815 at Fayette County, OH.1 Jane died on 1 August 1870 at Perry, Fayette County, OH.1 Her body was interred at Greenfield, Madison Twp., Highland Co., Ohio, at Old Burying Ground.
 Her tombstone identifies her as the wife of Nathaniel..3

 Children of Jane C. Ghormley and Nathaniel Bonner